Pay attention to the Feng Shui Water element if you want to attract good energy into your environment.

 How to use the Feng Shui Water Elements to your advantage

-In Feng Shui ALL water features are believed to stimulate the flux of life, giving energy and bringing well-being to your home and life. – They great for your home and garden:
+In Feng Shui ALL water features are believed to stimulate the flux of life, giving energy and bringing well-being to your home and life. – They are great additions for decorating your home and garden.
+For instance:

 1. Bird baths and water gardens

 When filled with clean water, bird baths improve Chi.

 Still water generally is not a good Feng Shui option.
 However, bird baths and water gardens will attract wildlife, awakening and enlivening the good energy. – Birds need to drink water too.

 2. Water Fountains

 Placed in the knowledge area, a waterfall can enhance learning.